niravcodes/huffman_compression/README.md

 1. Compress folders
 2. Try to mix with some other simple compression algorithm like RLE and compare efficiency.
 3. Try various approaches to decoding Huffman

+## Progess
+This project is (as of Feb 12, 2019) not complete.
+I intend to finish it by the end of this month.

 More on [nirav.com.np](https://nirav.com.np)